 Applicants eligible for the loan are students who study at a higher education institution listed among the 500 best-ranking schools in the world.
 The loan is granted in the amount of €1000 to €40000.

 4. A loan for students who were granted asylum, additional protection, or temporary protection

 The interest rate for loans provided in the academic year 2023/2024 is set at 4% p.a.
 The repayment period can be estimated at 5 to 10 years.
 The fund can provide a loan to a student only once in any given academic year and for a maximum of 6 academic years, which do not have to be consecutive.
 These are non-earmarked loans.

 Private higher education institutions secure funding for their educational, research, development or artistic and other creative activities themselves.

 Private higher education institutions can receive dedicated funds for research and development projects.

 The ministry provides private schools with subsidies for the social support of students.

 The private higher education institution shall determine its tuition fees and fees associated with the study at a private higher education institution in its internal regulation.
 It will publish the amount of tuition fees and study-related fees for the next academic year at the latest two months prior to the last day when applications for study can be submitted.

-Private higher institutions are obliged to create and publish an annual report on their activity and submit it to the ministry; institutions which received subsidies from the state budget it must provide the ministry with an assessment report on meeting the measurable targets defined by the agreement on the provision of financial resources by 31 August.
+Private higher institutions are obliged to create and publish an annual report on their activity and submit it to the ministry.
+If a private education institution receives a subsidy from the state budget it must provide the ministry with an assessment report on meeting the measurable targets defined by the agreement on the provision of financial resources by 31 August.